skeldrose/hooked/README.md

 # hooked
-Phishing awareness platform for my degree final project.
+Phishing awareness platform for The Open University Final Project.